VastInfiniteNet/JsMacros-for-CivMc-and-profit/inventory/replacer/README.md

 Makes mining more seemless!

 It is against the rules on CivMc to use this for any purposes related to pvp.
 This includes swords, and potions replacement.
-I am working on excluding these items from being replacable.

 ### TODO LIST
 - [X] Don't run while inventory is open
-- [ ] Enchant equivalency options
+- [~] Enchant equivalency options
 - [X] Don't replace swords
 - [X] Don't replace potions